Tape recorder: Standardized products

-The 8-track tape standard, developed by Bill Lear in the mid-1960s, popularized consumer audio playback in automobiles.
-Eventually, this standard was replaced by the smaller and more reliable Compact Cassette.
+The 8-track tape standard, developed by Bill Lear in the mid-1960s, popularized consumer audio playback in automobiles in the USA.
+Eventually, this standard was replaced by the smaller and more reliable Compact Cassette, which was launched earlier in 1963.

-Philips' development of the Compact Cassette in 1963 and Sony's development of the Walkman in 1979 led to widespread consumer use of magnetic audio tape.
+Philips's development of the Compact Cassette in 1963 and Sony's development of the Walkman in 1979 led to widespread consumer use of magnetic audio tape.
 In 1990, the Compact Cassette was the dominant format in mass-market recorded music.
-The development of Dolby noise reduction technology in the 1960s brought audiophile quality recording to the Compact Cassette also contributing to its popularity.
+The development of Dolby noise reduction technology in the 1960s brought audiophile-quality recording to the Compact Cassette also contributing to its popularity.

 Later developments

 Since their first introduction, analog tape recorders have experienced a long series of progressive developments resulting in increased sound quality, convenience, and versatility.